This post was last updated in September 2024 to incorporate information about the recent release of Drupal 11.

 Make the most of your site upgrade by:

-• Taking advantage of Drupal 10’s innovative tools.
-D10’s innovative workflow tools, new media management system, and new layout builder make the platform much more user-friendly.
-Take advantage of these to give your website the design elements and innovative features that you always wanted to offer.
+- Taking advantage of Drupal 11’s innovative tools.
+D11’s innovative content staging workflows, simplified front-end development, and configuration flexibility make the platform much more user-friendly and moldable for developers.
+Use these tools to give your website the design elements and innovative features that you always wanted to offer.

-• Reaching out to web design professionals for help.
+- Reaching out to web development professionals for help.
 If you feel overwhelmed by the task ahead of you when it comes to updating your Drupal site, don’t panic.
-Website development professionals like our team at Kanopi can help ensure your upgrade runs smoothly and you’re making the most of Drupal 10’s advanced features.
+Website development professionals like our team at Kanopi can help ensure your upgrade runs smoothly and you’re making the most of Drupal 11’s advanced features.

 These tips will help you make the most of your upgrade and move into the future with a more well-rounded, advanced website.